stepantzov/BackBaseTest/README.md

 ## Running the tests
 - Open any command or GIT Bash;
 - Navigate to the project catalog classpath on commandline, eg. c:\Maven\BackBaseTest;
-- At this moment there two tests suites available to execution:
+- At this moment there three tests suites available to execution:

 TestCoreSuite.class - contains Critical priority functionality related to CRUD operations;

-TestEdgeCasesSuite.class - contains all the Test Cases with Medium priority, such as fields validation test cases;
+TestEdgeCasesSuite.class - contains Medium priority Test Cases, such as fields validation test cases;

 TestFullScopeSuite.class - contains full Test Cases scope with Critical and Medium priority;

 - According to above statement, to Run the necessary test suite, please use the next Maven commands below: